MULT-SA-SSVEP-Paradigm/MP_A_Steady-State_Visual_Evoked_Potential_Dataset_Based_on_Multiple_Paradigms/README.md

-# A SSVEP Paradgim Dataset Based on Multiple Sizes and Arrangements
+# MP:A Steady-State Visual Evoked Potential Dataset Based on Multiple Paradigm

 ## Introduction
 The dataset contains 9-channel EEG signals from the occipital region of 24 subjects (6 females, 22 subjects aged 19-22 years, 2 subjects aged 54 and 46 respecitvely) under 5 stimulation paradigms with different stimulus sizes and arrangements, with a total of 120 MATLAB files.
 Stimuli were encoded using the joint frequency and phase modulation (JFPM) method.
 The stimulation frequencies ranged from 8 Hz to 13.5 Hz at intervals of 0.5 Hz.
 The stimulation phaes ranged from 0 Hz to 3.85pi at intervals of 0.35pi.